This 1942 Movie Contains A Great Lesson About Academic Freedom & Free Speech

 But maybe the United States is headed towards a more draconian state where ideas and words are actual crimes.
 If you don’t think so, what about the nonsensical term “hate speech” which is currently not a crime, but constantly bandied about as being subject to criminal indictment.
 There are many fascists who would like to make hate speech equivalent with “hate crime,” which is prosecutable.

 Fonda’s speech in defense of academic freedom is one that should be reiterated.
-It must be broadcast, tweeted, shared and read – not just every college but every school in America.
+It must be broadcast, tweeted, shared and read – not just at every college, but every school in America.

 Ideas and words can be dangerous – especially when they are suppressed.